microsoft/azuredevopslabs/labs/java/releasemanagement/readme.md

     ![Search for replacement](images/search-replacement.png)

-1. Click on **Colin's ALM Corner Build & Release Tools**.
-Then click on the Install button.
+1. Click on **Colin's ALM Corner Build & Release Tools** and then click Install.

     ![Install the extension](images/install-extension.png)

 1. In the dialog that appears, ensure that your VSTS account is selected and click Continue.
-Once your permissions have been verified, click the Confirm button.
+Once your permissions have been verified, click Confirm.

 ## Create a Release Definition